Use this form to designate faculty members to serve on your PhD committee.

 - If the committee member is to be a chair or co-chair, check the appropriate box under the committee member’s name.

 - Deliver the form to your department head.
+If you gather electronic signatures, email the form with all of the signatures.
+If you get original signatures, you can either scan and email the form, or take it personally to the department head’s office.
 For colleges with no departments, consult your Director of Graduate Studies.

 - The department head must check the appropriate boxes for each proposed member of the committee.